ssp21/ssp21-spec/ssp21.md

 * Both parties maintain a hash of the entire handshake denoted by the variable *h*.
 * The HASH() and HMAC() functions always refer to the hash function requested by the master.
+* NOW() returns the current value of a relative monotonic clock as a 64-bit unsigned count of milliseconds.

 DH keys in this section use the following abbrevations: